Fate and Destiny - how we can improve it for the future

 SPIRITUAL TOPICS > Destiny - Fate

-A Dice Game of Chance – or Cosmic Wisdom?
+A Dice Game of Chance – or absolutely fair Cosmic Wisdom?

 Few concepts are so deeply associated with arbitrariness and unpredictability as fate.
 Like a bolt from the blue, it often appears to strike blindly, throwing our lives off course without any apparent reason.
 For many, this seeming arbitrariness gives rise to doubts about the existence of Higher Justice.